techthoughts2/PoshGram/docs/Send-TelegramTextMessage.md

 ```

 Sends text message with an inline keyboard right next to the message it belongs to.
-See https://core.telegram.org/bots/api#inlinekeyboardbutton for additional details for forming inline keyboards.

 ### EXAMPLE 7
 ```